 For detailed information check out my How to Book Airbnb Cuba post!

 As of April 2015, Airbnb is now offered in Cuba, so finding a place to stay is incredibly easy.
 Airbnb is a perfect fit for Cuba since the government has allowed residents to rent out their homes since 1997.
 I suggest searching on Airbnb for rentals and when you find an acceptable listing to message the host first.
 Many times it will show there is availability on Airbnb but it is actually sold out.

-Thrifty Tip #4: Use Barclays Arrival statement credits on Airbnb stays.
+Thrifty Tip #4: Use Capital One Venture miles to lower your cost on Airbnb stays.

 Once you’re done using the internet at the Iberostar walk over to the old building and take the elevator to the top floor where you will find an awesome view of Havana and can enjoy a cold beer or cocktail.

 Step 8: What do to do in Havana

 Havana is really unlike any other place I have ever visited.
 It truly is a time warp with hundreds of 1950’s American cars everywhere and very limited modern construction.
 There are newer vehicles but the old ones clearly outnumber them.
 Havana has been negatively impacted by over 50 years of communism and it’s obvious everywhere you go.
 The amazing architecture still exists but has become run down after years of neglect.

 I was only in Cuba for two days so I spent all my time in Havana.
 I would recommend touring Havana Vieja and all the tourist areas around the Capitol building and Obispo, which is the primary tourist street.